wiluite/max-int-no-compare/README.md

 #### Features:
 <, >, <=, >=, !=, == operators not used
-? operator is used but sure can be changed to usual if-then-else branch
+ternary operator is not used
 automatic conversion to bool
-non-optimal
+probably, non-optimal

 See test.